TheSmartIdiot007/IARC--Replacement-Mechanism/README.md

 >
 > UMIC is a students based team formed by students of Indian Institute of Technology (IIT) Bombay.
 We mainly focuses on Autonomous Cars and UAVs.
 So we have two divisons:

 > i.
-Aerove: For Unmanned Aerial Vehicles
+Aerove: For Unmanned Aerial Vehicles.
+>
 > ii.
-Sedrica : For Self Driving Cars
+Sedrica : For Self Driving Cars.